naibarn/SmartSpec/.smartspec-docs/workflows/global_registry_audit.md

 - `--mode=runtime`
   - Optimized for delivery readiness.
-  - Drift that affects active/core/stable specs is treated with higher urgency.
+  - Drift affecting active/core/stable specs is treated with higher urgency.

+### Safety Mode (NEW in v5.6)

+v5.6 introduces `--safety-mode` to standardize strictness across the chain without changing the meaning of `--mode`.

+- `--safety-mode=strict` (default)
+  - Escalates cross-registry collisions and ownership ambiguity.

+- `--safety-mode=dev`
+  - Continues with high-visibility warnings.

+`--strict` remains supported as a legacy alias.

+### Multi-Registry Precedence (NEW in v5.6)

+Multi-repo programs may maintain more than one registry set.

+- **Primary registry:** `--registry-dir` (default `.spec/registry`)
+- **Supplemental registries:** `--registry-roots` (read-only)

+Precedence rules:

+1) The primary registry is authoritative.
+2) Supplemental registries are validation sources used to prevent cross-repo duplication.
+3) Names found only in supplemental registries should be treated as likely cross-repo owners until clarified.

 ### UI Design Addendum

 When your portfolio includes UI specs:

-- **UI design source of truth** is `ui.json` inside the UI spec folder (Penpot-aligned).
+- **UI design source of truth** is `ui.json` inside the UI spec folder (Penpot-aligned) when the project uses JSON-first UI.
 - `spec.md` documents constraints, mapping, and logic boundaries.
 - UI JSON should not contain business logic.